Where am I & Who's in Charge?

 Within our best friends we find comfort.
-We laugh at their antics, we enjoy them accompanying us for exercise, even recent studies have proved that it’s healthier living with one; they reduce our heart rate, our stress levels and generally make our lives a little better.
-After all that bundle of joy will give us unconditional love us like no human can!
+We laugh at their antics, we enjoy them accompanying us for exercise, even recent studies have proved that it’s healthier living with a dog; they reduce our heart rate, our stress levels and generally make our lives a little better.
+After all, that bundle of joy will give us unconditional love us like no human can!

 Is the act of dog ownership entirely selfish?
 I have seen enough leather dog beds, diamante collars and homes littered with an assortment of coloured squeaky toys to be assured that dog owners want their dogs to be happy.
 One enigmatic enthusiastic owner told me her dog should be behaving better now it had a ‘proper’ matching collar and lead set.

 Buying and owning things makes us happy, so naturally we assume we can make our animals happy this way too.
 Sadly I don't observe this to be true; dogs are much closer to nature than we are, only evolving from their wild counterparts circa 30,000 years ago.

 What makes them happy can be difficult for us to comprehend, unless we start thinking Dog, instead of assuming they think like us.

 Let's look at Life from the Dog's Perspective

 sessions are highly recommended, and are even popular for people who